Introduction

 Month 4

-It was clear to me that dwelling on negatives could lead to a downward spiral, so I chose to recognise and appreciate how I still had the love and support of my family and close friends.
+It was clear to me that dwelling on negatives could lead to a downward spiral, so I determined to appreciate that I still had the love and support of my family and close friends.

 Home Rehabilitation